OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Authentication and authorization problems are prevalent security vulnerabilities.
 In fact, they consistently rank second highest in the [OWASP Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project "OWASP Top Ten Project").

 Most mobile apps implement some kind of user authentication.
-Even though part of the authentication and state management logic is performed by the back end service, authentication is such an integral part of most mobile app architectures that understanding its common implementations is important.
+Even though part of the authentication and state management logic is performed by the backend service, authentication is such an integral part of most mobile app architectures that understanding its common implementations is important.

 Since the basic concepts are identical on iOS and Android, we'll discuss prevalent authentication and authorization architectures and pitfalls in this generic guide.
 OS-specific authentication issues, such as local and biometric authentication, will be discussed in the respective OS-specific chapters.